Customer Service & Inside Sales Training

 Treat customers with care and respect.

-Remain objecting and focused in the face of confrontation.
+Remain objective and focus in the face of confrontation.

 Cross-sell customer requests in a straight-forward non-salesy manner.